check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

     Inside the Soo directory there lives the "Boo" directory.
     If the directory does not already exist, one will automatically be created.

+* `rmdir`

+    - If you need to remove a directory, use this command.
+It will only remove directories that are empty.
+    The directory you want to remove can't have any other directories or files in it at the time you want to remove it.

+* `rm`

+    - This command removes a *file* from a directory.
+It will not remove a directory, just the file.
+However, if you use the `-r` argument and type in a directory name, it will delete the directory *and everything in it*.
+    It would look like this: `rm -r directory-name`.
+Be careful with this command.
+    There is no fetching the directory from a trash can.
+Once it is gone, *it is gone forever*.

+* `touch`

+    - This command creates a new file.
+If you need a new, empty file use `touch`.
+    You have to say what you want the name of the file to be.
+    It looks like this: `touch filename` .
+Using a absolute file path, you can specify where you want your file created.
+    That would look like this: `touch /home/username/Documents/new-file.txt` .
+This command will create a new file called `new-file.txt` inside the Documents directory.
+Bash doesn't care about file extensions.
+    It just reads whatever you wrote there.
+    However, we humans *do* care about file extensions.
+They tell us what kind of file we are dealing with.
+    Other programs also care about file extensions.
+It tells them what files belong to them and what files belong to something else.
+For example, files containing C++ code would have a file extension of `.cpp` or `.c` while a Javascript file would have a `.js` file extension, and so on.
+    When you create your new file it is a good idea to include a file extension so you know what that file is for.
+    If you create a file without a file extension it will be given a `.txt` file extension by default.
+    That means its just a text file.

+* `locate`

+    - If you need to find a file, use the `locate` command.
+It looks like this: `locate name-of-file.ext` .
+    But what if you don't know the exact name of the file?
+In that case you can use the `*` argument.
+    The `*` is known as the wildcard.
+It means "give me anything and everything".
+In combination with at least one word you think might be in the filename, the wildcard can narrow down your search.
+Here is an example: `locate *.txt` .
+    This tells the computer to find anything that has a `.txt` file extension.
+    Granted, that particualar command doesn't really narrow down anything.
+    You could also use something like this: `locate name*box` .
+    This command will locate any file that has the word "name" and the word "box" in it.
+You can also use the `-i` argument to make the search case insensitive.
+    What do we mean by "locate"?
+    It means that the computer will return the file path to the file.
+    If there are multiple matches to what you are looking for, each file path will be returned.
+    If you are not specific enough, you could get several pages of file paths.
+    What the command is doing, actually, is looking for the words you typed and displaying every instance where that word or words exist in a file path.
+So, it's a pretty broad search.
+The command will find anything you tell it.
+    It helps to be as specific as you can.

+* `find`

+    - Similar to the `locate` command, `find` is used to find